artyanisia/Web-Workers/README.md

-Web Workers Project - API Fetching & Expiry Handling Overview
+# Web Workers Project - API Fetching & Expiry Handling

+## Overview

-Welcome to my Web Workers project! 🎉 This mini project demonstrates how you can use two Web Workers to efficiently handle data fetching and manage pagination for an API-based table.
-It's all about making sure your data stays fresh and responsive!
+Welcome to my Web Workers project! 🎉 This mini project shows how I’ve used two Web Workers to handle API fetching and stale data management for a table with pagination.

-Features
+## Features

-Worker 1: API Fetcher:
+- **Worker 1: API Fetcher**
-This worker fetches data from an API and dynamically builds a table for you to interact with.
+  This worker fetches data from an API, builds a table, and stores the data in `sessionStorage` to keep things snappy.
+You don’t have to reload the data all the time—it’s saved locally for you!
-The data is stored in session storage, so you don’t have to worry about reloading it constantly.
-Super smooth!

-Worker 2: Expiry Worker:
+- **Worker 2: Expiry Worker**
-Keeps an eye on stale pages.
-When the data gets old, this worker will automatically fetch the expired pages again, keeping your table up-to-date without any manual refreshing.
+  The second worker monitors the data, and when it gets stale, it automatically refetches the expired pages.
+This way, the table always stays up-to-date, without any manual refreshes.

-Interactive Pagination:
+- **Interactive Pagination**

-You can choose how many items you want to see per page, giving you control over your view and experience.
-The workers handle everything behind the scenes!
+  You can interact with the table by choosing how many items you want to see per page.
+The workers handle the rest behind the scenes, making sure everything stays responsive and fresh!

+## Contributing

+Got ideas for improvements or want to make it even more efficient?
+Feel free to contribute and help make this project even better!

+---

-Explore the project, interact with the pagination, and see the workers in action! 🚀
+Check it out, play with the pagination, and watch the workers do their magic! 🚀